skryukov/inertia_rails-contrib/docs/guide/upgrade-guide.md

 ### Dropped Vue 2 support

 The Vue 2 adapter has been removed.
 Vue 2 reached End of Life on December 3, 2023, so this felt like it was time.

+### Svelte adapter

+- Dropped support for Svelte 3 as it reached End of Life on June 20, 2023.
+- The `remember` helper has been rename to `useRemember` to be consistent with other helpers.

 ### Partial reloads are now async